 It should be noted that 90% block does not necessarily mean that there will only be 10% visibility.
 The amount of visibility depends heavily on the background lighting.
 You, or someone you know, may have walked right into a screen door on a bright day.
 Somehow your brain can filter out the screen and focus on the subjects behind the screen.

 Here is an example of the same 90% (Super Heavy Duty) mesh tarp viewed from opposite directions.
-The photo on the left shows the visibility of the mesh when set in front of a bright background.
+The photo which includes hanging bicycles on the right side shows the visibility of the mesh when set in front of a bright background.
 The photo on the right shows the identical tarp viewed from the other side.
-Notice that you can still make out the hanging bicycles on the right but they are mostly concealed by the mesh.
+Notice that you can still make out the hanging bicycles (on the left) but they are mostly concealed by the mesh.